A field trip to Saguaro National Park can add a new dimension to your classroom studies and reinforce what you are teaching your students.

 We encourage teachers and students to get in touch with their environment by exploring the plants and animals of their desert home here at Saguaro National Park.
 We currently offer the following place-based experiences.

-Grade 3: Field Studies- The Scientific Method and Citizen Science Students explore plants and animals as a biologist would through recording and analyzing observations, measurements in a provided science journal.
+Grade 3 and 5: Field Studies- The Scientific Method and Citizen Science Students explore plants and animals as a biologist would through recording and analyzing observations, measurements in a provided science journal.
 Students will search for signs of life on an off-trail hike.
 Offered at Tucson Mountain District for up to 62 students.

 Grade 3: Desert Diversity- The Investigation and Science of Nature Students discover their desert biome by investigating the adaptations that allow plants and animals to thrive in a hot and dry environment they call home.
 Students experience life of a scientist as they work to make scientific observations about animal skulls and desert plants.
 Students are led on a 1/3 mile hike to collect plant data and learn how to measure saguaros.
 Offered at Rincon Mountain District for up to 42 students.